- Published on

 I love running one-shots.

-For those who aren’t familiar with the term, a “one-shot” is simply playing a TTRPG in a single gameplay session rather than across multiple sessions.
-You commit to 2-4 hours, play a game, then move on with your life with no strings attached.
+For those unfamiliar with the term, a “one-shot” is simply playing a game in a single session rather than across multiple sessions.
+You commit to ~2-4 hours, play a game, then move on with your life, no strings attached.

 And this is great for a number of reasons:

-• They are perfect for new TTRPG players, giving them a whole and focused experience without needing to commit to something longer term.
+- They are perfect for new TTRPG players, giving them a complete and focused experience without a long commitment.

-• They allow you to quickly try new and different games.
+- They allow you to quickly try new games.

-Between my home group, running a Story Game series for our local Dungeons and Donuts, and organizing games at conventions, I’ve found myself running a lot of one-shots recently.
-Some games drive themselves while others require a GM in the driver seat, and I've learned a thing or two while being at the wheel.
+Between my home group, running a Story Game series for our local Dungeons and Donuts, and organizing games at conventions, I’ve found myself running a lot of one-shots.
+Some games drive themselves while others put a GM in charge, and I've learned a thing or two while being at the wheel.

 So let me share how I run low-prep and highly collaborative one-shots.